Monash-Railway-Express/CAN_MREx/README.md

     ... insert action when emergency happens
 }

-CheckMajorEMCY() and CheckMinorEMCy return true or false.
+CheckMajorEMCY() and CheckMinorEMCY return true or false.

 # Developers Notes
 ## Using Arduino IDE for developing CAN MREx